How to Give

 The simplest way to support the University is with a cash gift.
 Send your personal check to the UNH Foundation, John S. Elliott Alumni Center, Durham, NH 03824.
 Please make your check payable to the UNH Foundation.
 Cash gifts are tax deductible according to federal law.
 You may also make a gift with a credit card, or use the online giving form on this Web site.
 Many companies match cash gifts.
 Please check with your employer, or click here to check online.

-Please act now, by the close of our fiscal year, June 30, and in time for this scholarship to be awarded to a deserving student by the fall term.
-Call (603) 862-4495 today.
+All gifts received by the close of our fiscal year on June 30 will be awarded to a student in the fall term.

 The Match UP Scholarship Program enables donors to create new scholarships for the neediest students—with twice the normal giving power.
 Here's how it works: A donor gives $50,000 to create an endowed fund, generating a $2,000 scholarship, which UNH then matches.